Female Inmates In Indiana Pitch Plan To Rehab Empty Houses — And Their Lives

 Born in Georgia and raised in Louisiana in what she said was a sexually abusive household, Thompson quit school at age 13 and was placed in foster care the same year.
 She began running away and became addicted to drugs for the next decade, she said.
 In 1998, she was implicated along with two others in the murder of a 16-year-old in a crack cocaine-related dispute; she was convicted two years later.
 She has maintained her innocence, arguing in appeals that prosecutors withheld evidence and witness testimony was tainted.

 During her first several years at Indiana Women's Prison, Thompson piled up more than two dozen misconduct tickets for disrupting the prisoner count, arguing with staff, selling her psych meds, and abusing Benadryl and cough syrup from the commissary.
-Underneath all that chaos, she felt a deep shame for letting down her two children, one of whom had ended up in prison himself.
+Underneath all that chaos, she felt a deep shame for letting down her two children, one of whom ended up in prison himself.

 But as she matured and teachers recognized her strengths, Thompson steadied herself.
-By 2012, she was enrolled in the prison's higher education program, taking a special interest in one of the most popular courses offered: Public Policy.
+By 2012, she was enrolled in the prison's higher education program, taking a special interest in one of the most popular courses offered: public policy.

 The class of about a dozen women studied civic literacy — how to write policy proposals, contact elected representatives and talk to the media.
-Every session, they pored over the fine print of bills then under consideration by the Indiana state legislature, especially those related to incarceration, drug addiction, domestic violence and sexual assault — the issues they knew best.
+Every session, they pored over the fine print of bills then under consideration by the Indiana state Legislature, especially those related to incarceration, drug addiction, domestic violence and sexual assault — the issues they knew best.
 They held mock committee meetings and looked for clauses they thought could be amended.

 Thompson began to see potential for reform all around her.
 In everything and everyone, there were possibilities for renovation, restoration and renewal.